-Expecting the Unexpected When You’re Expecting workshop series continues in 2103.
+Expecting the Unexpected When You’re Expecting workshop series continues.
 We explore personal and cultural expectations surrounding pregnancy, birth, and motherhood.
-Perinatal and postpartum mood concerns will be discussed.
-The next workshop convenes September 15th at the Institute for Girls Development in Los Angeles.
+Perinatal and postpartum mood concerns are discussed.

-Bini Birth invited Dr. Zucker to lead a workshop in Los Angeles December 2012 exploring strategies women can employ with the hope of preventing postpartum depression and anxiety.
+Bini Birth invited Dr. Zucker to lead a workshop exploring strategies women can employ with the hope of preventing postpartum depression and anxiety.
 Expecting the Unexpected When You’re Expecting aims to help pregnant and parenting women delve into conscious and unconscious expectations about pregnancy, birth, and motherhood with the hope of arming them with tools to gracefully navigate this milestone transition.
-Jessica spoke at a parenting event organized by Bini Birth that explored the art and science of early childhood attachment research and its implications for parenting (2011).
+Jessica spoke at a parenting event organized by Bini Birth that explored the art and science of early childhood attachment research and its implications for parenting.

 Jessica conducted numerous workshops addressing pregnancy, maternal mental health issues, and attachment at the Institute for Girls’ Development.

-The Museum of Motherhood in New York City invited Dr. Zucker to take part in a conference dedicated to mindful motherhood and conscious parenting (Fall 2011).
+The Museum of Motherhood in New York City invited Dr. Zucker to take part in a conference dedicated to mindful motherhood and conscious parenting.
 Jessica offered perspectives on the art and science of attachment theory as well as one-on-one parenting consultation sessions.
 Dr. Zucker participated alongside cutting-edge authors, psychologists, parenting experts, and perinatal researchers.

-Dr. Zucker spoke at the American Psychological Association’s Division of Psychoanalysis conference in Chicago as an invited panelist in Spring 2010 in association with her Karnac Books publication.
+Dr. Zucker spoke at the American Psychological Association’s Division of Psychoanalysis conference in Chicago as an invited panelist in association with her Karnac Books publication.

-Based on her Karnac publication, Dr. Zucker was invited to present her research in Fall 2010 at the William Alanson White Institute in New York City.
+Based on her Karnac publication, Dr. Zucker was invited to present her research at the William Alanson White Institute in New York City.
 She has been asked to return to the institute to discuss her book after its publication.